Nakhon Ratchasima province: Local government

 As of 26 November 2019 there are: one Nakhon Ratchasima Provincial Administration Organisation (ongkan borihan suan changwat) and 90 municipal (thesaban) areas in the province.
 Nakhon Ratchasima municipality has city (thesaban nakhon) status.
 Bua Yai, Mueang Pak, Pak Chong and Sikhio municipalities have town (thesaban mueang) status.
 Further 85 subdistrict municipalities (thesaban tambon).The non-municipal areas are administered by 243 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).
+Nakhon Ratchasima is also home of the Klongpai Central Prison.

 Economy

 Khorat's economy has traditionally been heavily dependent on agriculture.
 It is known as a processing centre for Isan's production of rice, tapioca, and sugar.
 The Isan region accounts for half of Thailand's exports of those commodities.
 Khorat is also one of two sites in Thailand manufacturing disk drives by Seagate Technology, employing 12,100 workers in Khorat.